We very much appreciate the support of over 20 leading practitioners and experts who have given

 With Maddie Lingard, Head of Marketing, UBIQ Education Ltd. [ BIOGRAPHY ]

-KEYNOTE: Maddie Lingard, Head of Marketing, UBIQ Education Ltd
+KEYNOTE: Maddie Lingard, Head of Marketing, Ubiq Education Ltd

 Description: